Demonstration of Subject Matter

 Subject matter proficiency may be demonstrated through one of the following options:

 3) Successful completion of coursework at one or more regionally accredited institutions of higher education that addresses each of the domains of the subject matter requirements adopted by the commission in the content area of the credential pursuant to Section 44282, as verified by a Commission-approved program of professional preparation.
-This option is only available at this time at institutions with Commission-approved subject matter preparation programs.
-See PSA 21-10.

 4) Successful completion of a baccalaureate or higher degree from a regionally accredited institution of higher education with the following, as applicable: